holke/WirvsVirus/README.md

 ## How to run the simulation

-In the main directory just execute the main.py file with python:
+In the 'python-implementation' directory just execute the youvsvirus.py file with python:

 ```
-python3 main.py
+python3 youvsvirus.py
 ```

 or

 ```
-python main.py
+python youvsvirus.py
 ```

 And then use the arrow keys to escape the virus.